Cloudyday56/Cloudyday56/README.md

 ### [GM-platformer](https://github.com/Cloudyday56/GM-platformer)
 - A indie platformer game built in GameMaker
 - Original sprites made using Aseprite
-> *Combining creativity, teamwork, and code for a fun gaming experience.*
+> *Combining creativity, art, and code for a fun gaming experience.*

 ---

 ## 🌱 What I'm Working On

-- Exploring more about machine learning and AI
 - Trying out new game engines and creative tools
 - Building open source projects and learning with the community
 - Learning fullstack development with a MERN project
+- Diving into the 3D modeling world with Blender

 ---